anuragsh27/customPolicy/README.md

 # customPolicy
 Custom Policy is a Policy which we can add at runtime to extend the functionality of Mule application.
-We can apply these custom policies to mule application at a Runtime level in cloudhub.
+We can apply these custom policies to mule application at a Runtime level in cloudhub.this repository will help you to create a custom policies.